swcarpentry/shell-novice/_episodes/07-find.md

 {: .language-bash}

 ~~~
+1:The Web site you seek
 5:With searching comes loss
 9:Yesterday it worked
 10:Today it is not working
 ~~~
 {: .output}

-Here, we can see that lines 5, 9, and 10 contain the letters 'it'.
+Here, we can see that lines 1, 5, 9, and 10 contain the letters 'it'.

 We can combine options (i.e. flags) as we do with other Unix commands.
 For example, let's find the lines that contain the word 'the'.